A welcome from the Chair of Governors

 - No current or previous Governors have any relationship with any school staff.

-No current or previous Governors hold the role of Governor in any other educational institution, unless stated in the table above.
+- No current of previous Governors hold the role of Governor in any other education establishment.

 At Sleights Church of England (Voluntary Controlled) Primary School, the Governing Body brings together a wealth of varied experience to challenge and support the school and its development.